Engee documentation

 Yes

-# Turn-off voltage when measuring recovery loss, Vrec — tripping voltage for recovery loss measurement
+# Turn-off voltage when measuring recovery loss, Vrec — shutdown voltage when measuring recovery losses

 Details

-The diode voltage after reverse recovery is used to measure recovery losses.
+The voltage across the diode after reverse recovery is used to measure recovery losses.

 Dependencies

-• for the parameter Fidelity level set the value to Ideal switching;
+• for the parameter Fidelity level set the value Ideal switching;

-• for the parameter Reverse recovery loss model, set the value to ; Tabulated loss`or set the value `Fixed loss and check Scale reverse recovery loss with current and voltage.
+• for the parameter Reverse recovery loss model set the value Tabulated loss, or set the value Fixed loss and a flag Scale reverse recovery loss with current and voltage.

 Units